TukaWarrior/hftm_VerteilteSysteme_Project_BlogProject/README.md

 This project uses the java framework Quarkus.

 > [!IMPORTANT]
 > Please Simeon have mercy when grading this.
 I just don't have enough time.
 I have been working on this for countless hours.
 I spent all time I had from Monday to Thursday, 6:00pm to 12:00pm or even 01:00pm in the middle of the night sometimes.
 In total 20+ hours.
 I have redone this project 3 times now but I still encounter so many bugs.
 When I fix something, new problems emerge and nothing works anymore.
 So if something is not working, I am sorry.
 I have been working past midnight consistently every day since the beginning of july and spent all weekends for various school projects.
-I can physically not invest more time, even if I wanted.
+I can physically not invest more time for the school, even if I wanted.
 My keycloack auth should be working correctly but I just haven't had time to write test classes.